(Last Updated on )

 There is browser choice on MacOS, and 63% of MacOS users remain with Safari (24% use Chrome, 5.6% use Firefox).
 As everyone who works on browsers knows, a capable browser made by the Operating System’s manufacturer and pre-installed greatly deters users from seeking and installing another.
 There is no reason to believe it would be different on iOS.
 (Internet Explorer on Windows isn’t a counter-example; there were much better alternatives, long before Edge came along.)

 But let’s set out aspirations higher.
-Imagine a fantastic Safari on iOS, Mac, Windows and Linux, giving Chrome a run for its money.
+Imagine a fantastic Safari on iOS, Mac, Android, Windows and Linux, giving Chrome a run for its money.
 If anyone can take on Google, Apple can.
 It has talented WebKit engineers, excellent Standards experts, a colossal marketing budget, and great brand recognition.

 If Apple allowed Safari to actually compete, it would be better for web developers, businesses, consumers, and for the health of the web.
 Come on, Apple, set Safari free!